 So, we mix up more than a few batches of BBQ rub each season.
 Some are spicy as with our Smoked Chicken Wings, and others are sweet.
 We have a Memphis Dry Rub and also a line of BBQ Sauces, and let’s not forget our vinegar based South Carolina Mopping Sauce we use for smoking and grilling our meats.
 Be sure to check those out, too, while you’re here.

-Today, we are mixing up a Sweet BBQ Rub Recipe to use with a crowd-pleasing appetizer, Bacon-Wrapped Pineapple Chicken Shots (posting on 9/23/17).
+Today, we are mixing up a Sweet BBQ Rub Recipe to use with a crowd-pleasing appetizer, Bacon-Wrapped Pineapple Chicken Shots.
 I will tell you more in that post but that appetizer has already been requested by my daughter for gameday again next week.
 Ohhhh, ya baby!
 Winner, winner – Bacon-Wrapped Pineapple Chicken Dinn…er … Shots for the win!

 Since I usually have everything on hand to make the rub, I usually just make a double batch and bottle the rest up and save it for another time.
 Smoked Pork is a thing with us all year ’round so it never goes to waste – but as you will see tomorrow for our Bacon Wrapped Pineapple Chicken Shots, this mix is also great on chicken, too!

-My second favorite paprika is my can of Hungarian Hot Paprika.
+For some heat try my favorite Hungarian Hot Paprika.
 Whoa!
 That spicy paprika really packs a punch – and we love it.
 If you have plain or sweet paprika, you will not get much flavor from it but it will still add a nice color.